lesaux/puppet-kibana4/README.md

 Apt or yum repository version.
 Only used if 'package_use_official_repo' is set to 'true'.
 Defaults to '4.1'.

+#### `package_repo_proxy`

+Whether or not to use a proxy for downloading the kibana4 package.
+Default is 'undef, so no proxy will be used.

 #### `service_ensure`

 Specifies the service state.
 Valid values are stopped (false) and running (true).
 Defaults to 'running'.